Should You Buy or Rent a Vacation Home? Part I

 - Costs: you’re responsible for any condo fee, real estate taxes, insurance, utilities, maintenance, and upkeep

 - Lack of control over rising real estate taxes: This has become a huge problem with second home buyers in Florida for whom this in not their primary residence.
 Unfortunately, you have no control over your town’s evaluation of your property.
 They have the power to increase your property taxes.

 - Lack of control over rising condo fees (assuming for a moment that you live in a condo).
 The association controls this.

 - Having to care and maintain the property from a long distance

 - Being caught in a buyer’s market when you want or need to sell

 Take a moment to write down your thoughts on each of these, and the questions above.

-And, then tune in next week as we tackle the advantages and disadvantages of renting a vacation home so you can make a truly informed decision that you can feel completely comfortable with.
+And, then tune in later this month as we tackle the advantages and disadvantages of renting a vacation home so you can make a truly informed decision that you can feel completely comfortable with.